wkumari/draft-wkumari-dhc-addr-notification/draft-ietf-dhc-addr-notification.md

 The client MUST generate a transaction ID as described in [RFC8415] and insert this value in the "transaction-id" field.

-The client MUST include a Client Identifier option in the ADDR-REG-INFORM message.
+The client MUST include the Client Identifier option [RFC8415] in the ADDR-REG-INFORM message.

 The ADDR-REG-INFORM message MUST NOT contain the Server Identifier option and MUST contain exactly one IA Address option containing the address being registered.
 The valid-lifetime and preferred-lifetime fields in the option MUST match the current Valid Lifetime and Preferred Lifetime of the address being registered.